kokoko3k/koko-aio-slang/docs-ng.md

         Handy to simulate well defined "Aura" effects.
     Bloom Power multiplier:
         Just apply a gain to the final bloom.
-    Halation strength:
-        Emulates a very wide halo from light scattering in CRT glass.
     Modulate: Local exposure eye adaption strength
         Simulate the process through which the pupil adapt itself to different light conditions.